Here’s what’s in the new $900 billion stimulus package

 - Businesses that received PPP loans and had them forgiven will also be allowed to deduct the costs covered by those loans on their federal tax returns.
 While the issue had been a point of contention, Sen. John Thune (R-S.D.), the No. 2 ranking Republican senator said the costs would be deductible under the final agreement.

-- The package also provides $15 billion in funds for live venues, independent movie theaters and cultural institutions.
+- The package also provides $15 billion, independent movie theaters and cultural institutions.

 - The deal includes $20 billion for targeted grants through the Economic Injury Disaster Loan program.